Background and Context

 Regulatory Implications

-The decision may trigger scrutiny under privacy regulations like GDPR in Europe and various state privacy laws in the United States.
+The decision may raise questions regarding privacy regulations.
 Organizations subject to compliance requirements may face challenges continuing to use Instagram for business communications.

 How to Protect Yourself